Seeking Full Compensation for Those Injured in Crashes, and for the Families Who Have Lost a Loved One

 Our clients come to us during difficult times.
 Many have been severely injured.
 Some may not know about their future ability to work in current occupation or profession.
 Others may have tragically lost a loved one due to the negligent conduct of someone else.

-In all cases, we believe that clients deserve experienced, tenacious advocacy, not only in helping them obtain full and fair compensation, but also attorneys who will be there to answer questions, help them through insurance matters, gather their medical records, and provide whatever other assistance may be needed.
+In all cases, we believe that clients deserve experienced, tenacious advocacy, not only in helping them obtain full and fair compensation, but also car accident attorneys who will be there to answer questions, help them through insurance matters, gather their medical records, and provide whatever other assistance may be needed.

 We know our clients well.
 We do not think of clients as simply another “case”.

-We carefully limit the number of cases that we accept so that we can provide full attention to our clients.
+As Seattle car accident lawyers, we carefully limit the number of cases that we accept so that we can provide full attention to our clients.
 If you retain us, you will be working with a dedicated team of attorneys and paralegals for your case.

 We advance litigation expenses on behalf of our clients.
 If you’ve been injured or have lost a loved one, your focus needs to be on healing, not on figuring out how you are going to pay court costs, expert witnesses, deposition expenses, and other matters.
 We advance these and other costs on behalf of our clients, and these costs are then paid back out of settlements or jury verdicts.